nstockton/mushclient-mume/README.md

 * ccring  --  Use the cure critic ring in the character's pack.
 * cir  --  Remove the character's helm, and switch to using the character's circlet.
 * citizen  --  Print the list of towns in which the character has citizenship.
+* clearthoughts [container]  --  Get the ingredients for the ClearThoughts herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * cpack  --  Switch the cloak, fur, or mantle that the character is currently wearing with the cloak in the character's pack.
 * cpouch  --  Switch the cloak, fur, or mantle that the character is currently wearing with the cloak in the character's pouch.
 * dg  --  Drink from the goblet in the character's pack.
 * dragall  --  Drag all corpses in the room.
+* draught [container]  --  Get the ingredients for the Orkish-draught herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * fbag  --  Get food from the character's elven bag and eat it.
 * fpack  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pack.
 * fpouch  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pouch.
 * gpack  --  Switch the gloves that the character is currently wearing with the ones in the character's pack.
+* healing [container]  --  Get the ingredients for the Healing herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * helm  --  Remove the character's circlet, and switch to using the character's helm.
 * kbag  --  Get a butcher knife from the character's elven bag.
+* leafcake [container]  --  Get the ingredients for the Leaf-cake herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * lev  --  Prints the character's current level.
 * li [container]  --  Look in container.
 * money  --  Print how much money the character has.